We Make Our Own Luck Here

 We Make Our Own Luck Here questions what it means to be born lucky and what to means to work for your luck.

-We Make Our Own Luck Here is currently on display at North Carolina State University as part of Art’s Work in Biotechnology.
+We Make Our Own Luck Here is was displayed at North Carolina State University as part of Art’s Work in Biotechnology (2019).
 The work was exhibited at Shibuya MTRL FabLab in August 2018.
 The project is supported by Waseda University.